Guardianship

 Guardianships for Adults

-The process of appointing a guardian for a minor is similar to the process of appointing a guardian for an incapacitated adult.
-In Massachusetts, there can be both general and limited guardianships.
-In limited guardianships, which are typically favored by the court, the court recognizes that an incapacitated person may lack the ability to make decisions in some areas of his or her life, but may still have the ability to make personal decisions in other areas.
-For example, a limited guardianship can be limited to certain decisions, such as medical decisions, or decisions regarding where the person will live, all while the incapacitated person is still able to retain their decision-making power in all other areas not included in the guardianship.
+Appointing a guardian for a minor follows a process similar to appointing a guardian for an incapacitated adult.
+Massachusetts recognizes both general and limited guardianships.
+Courts typically favor limited guardianships.
+In a limited guardianship, the court recognizes that an incapacitated person may lack decision-making ability in some areas of life.
+That same person may still retain the ability to make personal decisions in others.
+For example, a limited guardianship might cover only certain decisions, such as medical care or where the person will live.
+The incapacitated person keeps their decision-making power in every other area.

-The goal in all guardianships, whether general or limited, is to allow the incapacitated person to participate in decision making to the greatest extent possible.
-However, in some instances, such as with general guardianships, the incapacitated person no longer has the ability or authority to make any of their own decisions.
-It is also important to note that a guardian is limited to making decisions for the incapacitated person only, such as those decisions about everyday self-care, health and safety, while a conservator is one who makes legal decisions about the person’s property and financial affairs.
-Like in guardianships for minors, the potential guardian for an incapacitated adult must be appointed by the court, which can be a lengthy and difficult process.
-Our experienced attorneys are here to walk you through the process every step of the way.
+Every guardianship, whether general or limited, aims to let the incapacitated person participate in decision-making to the greatest extent possible.
+In some cases, though, such as general guardianships, the incapacitated person no longer has the ability or authority to make any of their own decisions.
+It’s also worth noting the distinction between a guardian and a conservator.
+A guardian makes decisions for the incapacitated person’s everyday self-care, health, and safety.
+A conservator, by contrast, manages the person’s property and financial affairs.
+As with guardianships for minors, the court must appoint the guardian for an incapacitated adult.
+That process can take a long time and prove difficult.
+Our experienced attorneys will walk you through it every step of the way.

 Rogers Guardianships

-At a Rogers guardianship hearing, the individual asking for the Rogers guardianship asks the court to approve extraordinary medical treatment for the incapacitated person.
-Before the court is able to grant Rogers authority, the court must find that the person is incapacitated and is not competent to give informed consent about being treated with antipsychotic medications, and also must decide whether the person would choose to take antipsychotic medication if they were competent.
-If you or someone you know are seeking an experienced attorney to help you through this process, please call our office at (978) 637-2048 or email office@heralawgroup.com today.
+At a Rogers guardianship hearing, the person requesting Rogers authority asks the court to approve extraordinary medical treatment for the incapacitated person.
+Before granting that authority, the court must find that the person is incapacitated.
+The court must also find that the person cannot give informed consent about antipsychotic medication.
+Finally, the court decides whether the person would choose to take the medication if they were competent.
+If you or someone you know needs an experienced attorney to help with this process, please call our office at (978) 637-2048 or email office@heralawgroup.com today.